guistrutzki/shareEatRepo/README.md

 ## Setup

+Clone this repo and go to project folder.

-Run the scripts in your terminal at the project folder.
+Run the scripts below in your terminal.

 ### iOS